Thornolf/Amazink/README.md

 ## How to use

-To use it just use the command `makè` at the root of the directory and execute the binary via ̀`./amazink`
+To use it just use the command `make` at the root of the directory and execute the binary via ̀`./amazink`

 ### List of evert commands :